Gauged Gromov-Witten theory for small spheres: Application to abelianization

-The final step is pass to cohomology using Riemann-Roch.
-Taking highest order terms on both sides of Corollary \ref{descend} gives \begin{corollary} Suppose that any $0$-stable gauged map has finite automorphism group.
-Then for any equivariant class $ \alpha$ on $\ol{\M}_{0,n}(\P^1 \times X,d)$
+Taking highest order terms on both sides of Corollary \ref{descend} under the Adams operations, as in Teleman-Woodward \cite[Section 5]{te:in}, gives \begin{corollary} Suppose that any $0$-semistable gauged map has finite automorphism group.
+Then for any $d \in H^G_2(X,\Z)$ and $G$-equivariant algebraic vector bundle $V$ on $\ol{\M}_{0,n}(\P^1 \times X,(1,d)))$

 \end{corollary}